-Crabapple trees, Malus, can be found in the most temperate areas around the world.
-Their are wild species and many, many cultivated varieties.
+Crabapple trees, Malus, can be found in most temperate areas around the world.
+There are wild species and many, many cultivated varieties.
 The fruit can range from green to yellow to dark red.
-It is the bark, however that can produce a red orange dye bath with boiling water.Continue to 10 of 17 below.
+It is the bark, however, that can produce a red-orange dye bath when boiled with water.Continue to 10 of 17 below.

 10 of 17

-Select the unripened berries, still red with the skins, boiled with water, to create a red dye bath.Continue to 11 of 17 below.
+Select the unripened berries, still red with the skins, to boil with water, to create a red dye bath.Continue to 11 of 17 below.

 11 of 17

 Hibiscus is a flowering plant that is part of the mallow family.
-They are found in tropical areas and can be grown as a potted plant on patios during the summer.
+It is found in tropical areas and can be grown as a potted plant on patios during warm weather.

 Hibiscus flowers are used to make teas and to season foods.
 They are also used to create food coloring.
-You can make a nice reddish/purple dye by using the dark red and purple fresh or dried flowers.Continue to 12 of 17 below.
+You can make a nice reddish-purple dye by using the dark red and purple fresh or dried flowers and boiling them in water.Continue to 12 of 17 below.

 12 of 17

 Madder, Rubia, is a perennial scrambling or climbing herb found in temperate areas around the world.
 It is a cousin to bedstraw and the plants are often confused.
-Madder roots have been used to create a red dye bath for centuries known as rose madder and Turkey red.
+Madder roots have been used for centuries to create a red dye known as rose madder or Turkey red.